Code-Institute-Submissions/afiay-Portfolio-Project-1_MayResub/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://afiay.github.io/Portfolio-Project-1/

-## Technology used
-HTML, CSS and Javascript

 ## Technology used